Ceramic vs Stainless Steel Cookware: What’s the Difference? (updated 2023)

 Meanwhile, ceramic-coated cookware simply has a ceramic layer on top of another material.

-Unlike Teflon, this material is more durable as does not flake off after extended use.
+Unlike Teflon, this material is more durable and does not flake off after extended use.

 This smooth material cleans easily.
 Additionally, it distributes heat evenly.